 Nuts and bolts

-The ground level will be home to a café or restaurant as well as commercial and retail space.
-Shop top permanent housing (28 dwellings including four accessible) will be on the two upper levels.
-Two basements will provide parking for 125 cars (in total) including 6 accessible and 2 electric (with car charging), 14 motorcycle bays and 35 bicycle parks with electric charging.
+The ground level will be home to a café, restaurants, commercial and retail spaces.
+Shop top housing (28 dwellings) will be on the two upper levels.
+Two basements will provide parking including accessible parking and electric charging.

 On Ruskin Lane cars accessing our buildings will travel 8 metres only of 175 metres of Ruskin Lane.
 Trucks will travel up to 38 metres.
 139 Jonson traffic will go past the boundary of two properties only, the seven bedroom Byron Palms Guesthouse and San Juan Cottage holiday rental.
 We are required by Byron Shire Council’s Development Control Plan to have rear lane access.
 Numerous studies have identified this as the safer pedestrian option.